Life in the White River Lessons

 Blood Midge Larvae

-#LifeInTheWhiteRiver wouldn’t be the same without the Blood Midge Larvae.
-These are a particular type of midge larvae that are very tolerant of water pollution.
-This is because they have hemoglobin which allows them to survive in water with low dissolved oxygen and gives them their red color.
+#LifeInTheWhiteRiver- Blood Midge Larvae.
+These aquatic larvae are very tolerant of water pollution.
+This is because they have hemoglobin which allows them to survive in water with low dissolved oxygen and gives them their bright red color.

 At-home activity for the kids: How many red items can you find in your home?